 Finally on dry land again I walked on, pausing briefly to watch as a Grey Heron fished the field, standing behind one of the small bushes that edge the river Ouse he was most definitely in the field rather than on the river (see below).

 |Grey Heron fishing the water or field?|

-As I approached the aqueduct, having waded through another couple of smaller floods, I was greeted with a very large stream of water leaving the river and refilling the old canal section, there was no sign of the board walk bridge or path for quite some way, but I decided to push on, in for a penny as they say. this time the water was shallow enough to wade all the way although it was a close run thing and the two gentlemen stood on the aqueduct, I'm sure, were convinced I'd fall in, they certainly moved off quickly enough once I had made it through.
+As I approached the aqueduct, having waded through another couple of smaller floods, I was greeted with a very large stream of water leaving the river and refilling the old canal section.
+There was no sign of the board walk bridge, or path, for quite some way, but I decided to push on.
+In for a penny as they say.
+This time the water was shallow enough to wade all the way, although it was a close run thing.
+As for the two gentlemen stood on the aqueduct, I’m sure, were convinced I’d fall in.
+They certainly moved off quickly enough once I had made it through.

 In the flooded trees Robins, Dunnocks and Wren held court with their loud songs, while above them in the trees good numbers of Song Thrush, Redwing and Fieldfare filtered through.
 A single Pied Wagtail stopped to admire its reflection in the crystal clear waters.